 Sec.
 6-71.
 Merchandise and sales restrictions.

-(a) Where packaged malt beverage or wine sales are licensed, no licensee shall sell or offer to sell any firearms, ammunition, or weapons of any character.
+(a) Where packaged malt beverage or wine sales only are licensed, no licensee shall sell or offer to sell any firearms, ammunition, or weapons of any character.

 (b) During those hours and on those days when alcoholic beverages are not permitted to be sold, it shall be the duty of the licensee to remove all alcoholic beverages from its shelves or otherwise secure the inventory in such manner as to notify customers that these products are not available for sale at that time.